SoulKyu/my-homelab/README.md

 ## Homelab Hardware

-My Homelab is composed of multiple micro-computer branded by Beelink and 1 NAS for Terramaster :
+My Homelab is composed of multiple micro-computer branded by Beelink and 1 NAS :

 | Model               | CPU                | RAM  | DISKS                 |
 | ------------------- | ------------------ | ---- | --------------------- |